lingdoc/taggedPBC/README.md

 - Ring, Hiram.
 2025.
 Extending dependencies to the *taggedPBC*: Word order in transitive clauses. https://doi.org/10.48550/arXiv.2506.06785 *[Submitted on 6 June 2025]* [CoNLL-U README](scripts/conllu_readme.md)

+### How to access data in the repository

+Individual corpora can be downloaded from the relevant subfolder.
+Additionally, there are scripts illustrating how to access data systematically (see the [Recipes README](recipes/README.md) for specifics).
+This includes accessing information by ISO code or groups of codes (such as language families via Glottolog).

 ### Information regarding the tagged corpora